 Who We Are

-The SLRI formed as a partnership between HSU and the Humboldt community in 2018.
+The SLRI formed as a partnership between Cal Poly Humboldt and the Humboldt community in 2018.
 We take inspiration from the model of civic science, which “weaves together science, story, and community” 4 to address key issues of our time.
 Our membership includes representatives from academic institutions, tribes, government agencies, NGOs, the private sector, and civic and community groups in the region.
-Undergraduate and graduate students play a key role in the governance and activities of the initiative, helping us to build student capacity to address SLR and climate change.
+Undergraduate and graduate students play a key role in the governance and activities of the institute, helping us to build student capacity to address SLR and climate change.